Is your expensive skincare routine being wrecked by stress?

 Splashing out on skincare treatments is all very well and good, but if you’re ignoring other areas of your life that can wreck your skin and cause breakouts, like stress, all that effort may be for nothing.

 Have you noticed that despite being vigilant with SPF, facial oils and the rest of your skincare toolkit, that you’re suddenly spotting a fresh new onslaught of spots and dry patches when you look in the mirror?
 And if so – have been grappling with stress more often than you’d like to recently?

 What stress does to your skin and body

 The bottom line is that stress accelerates premature ageing.
 And by that we don’t just mean lines on your face, it’s a process that effects your whole body and overall health.
 Stress has been linked to increased chronic inflammation throughout the body, it interferes with the regenerative quality of sleep and the continual activation of the fight-or-flight mode interferes with immune, digestive and reproductive health.

-All of which knocks the body off balance, leaves it more susceptible to disease and less efficient at counterbalancing ageing.
+All of this knocks the body off balance, leaves it more susceptible to disease and less efficient at counterbalancing ageing.

 It’s especially worth taking action to tackle things in your life which are stressing you out, because scientists in America have just found a very definite link between chronic long-term stress and heart problems – as well as strokes.

 According to a study which has been published in The Lancet, over the past decade more and more individuals are experiencing psychosocial stress on a daily basis.
 Heavy workloads, job insecurity, or financial issues are circumstances that can result in chronically increased stress, which in turn can lead to chronic psychological disorders such as depression.
 Besides the heavy psychological burden, chronic stress is also associated with an increased risk of cardiovascular disease says the report.

 Why stress can cause far more than just a few wrinkles